Home | Send Feedback

 https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-build-info

-This file contains information from the pom.xml, like version, group and artifact id.
-Spring Boot automatically reads this file during start-up and instantiates the BuildProperties singleton, that you can inject into any Spring-managed class.
+This file contains information from the pom.xml, such as the version, group, and artifact ID.
+Spring Boot automatically reads this file during startup and instantiates the BuildProperties singleton, which you can inject into any Spring-managed class.

 @Autowired